dexie/dexie-website/cloud/pricing.md

 ### On-Premise Software License

 Buy off the software (optionally with full source code and private GIT access) and **do whatever you want with it** except [competing with us](server-software-license-terms).
 Serve millions of users without any additional fee.
 Host it in the cloud of your own choice, or on your own bare metal.
 The server can be published on cloud providers such as Amazon AWS and Microsoft Azure.
 Email support, private git access and software updates in one year included.
-For continous support, the yearly support fee includes continous updates, email support and access to our private git repo.
+For continous support, the yearly support fee includes continuous updates, email support and access to our private git repo.

 <a class='btn btn-primary' href='/cloud/docs/premium-software' role='button'>Read more... &raquo;</a>